swingmx/swingmusic/README.md

 ### Options

 Options are flags that can be passed when starting the app in the terminal to tweak runtime settings or perform tasks.
+You can use the `-h` flag to see all supported options.

+> [!TIP]
-Example: the `--port` flag.
-Read more about options in [the docs](https://swingmusic.vercel.app/guide/getting-started.html#options).
+> You can read more about options in [the docs](https://swingmusic.vercel.app/guide/getting-started.html#options).

 ### Docker